josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## without-enhanced-object-literals.js
 Creating an object by assigning fields wih values from existing variables is a common operation.
 The code demonstrated in this file, showcases the noisy code that it took to create an object with a few fields and methods.
 Some functions are computed and not allowed in the object initialization list.

+## using-enhanced-object-literals.js
+This example demonstrates creating the same object variables in the previous example.
+We were able to use Object literals to reduce and simplify the code.
+Object literals allow us to directly return the object, destruct parameters into variables, drop method functions into method creation and add computed variables as first class citizens.